Howcot History, Family Crest & Coats of Arms

 The name Howcot is of Anglo-Saxon origin and came from when the family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Howcot family

-The surname Howcot was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot", from an Old French personal name + the Latin castellum.
+The surname Howcot was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Early History of the Howcot family

 This web page shows only a small excerpt of our Howcot research.
-Another 59 words (4 lines of text) covering the years 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Howcot History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1525, 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Howcot History in all our PDF Extended History products and printed products wherever possible.

 Howcot Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Howcot are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Howcot include: Holgate, Holdgate, Howgate, Hogate and others.